daveharmswebdev/lladro-client/memory-bank/techContext.md

 - **ESLint & Prettier:** Configured to maintain code quality and consistency.
 Auto-formatting may be applied by the editor on save.
 - **TypeScript:** Used for static typing to improve code maintainability and catch errors early.
 - **Git:** For version control (inferred from `.gitignore`, `.gitattributes`).
-- **Storybook:** Will be used for isolated component development and showcasing.
+- **Storybook:** Used for isolated component development, testing, and showcasing.
+Stories are being created for components like `DoerForm.vue`.
-- **Vitest:** Will be used for writing unit tests for components and logic.
+- **Vitest:** Used for writing unit tests for components and logic.
 - **Playwright:** Will be used for end-to-end testing of user flows.